werocketry/RocketFlightSim/README.md

 RFS is designed to be simple to use, understand, and modify, with the goal of providing a platform for students and hobbyists to learn about rocket flight dynamics and simulation.
 Emphasis is placed on computational efficiency, with the goal of being lightweight enough to run real-time during flight on an onboard microcontroller.

-Note that RFS runs fastest on Python 3.13 due to its JIT compilation capabilities.
+Note that RFS runs fastest on Python 3.13 or later due to its JIT compilation capabilities.